Minigugus/postgres-deno/README.md

 ## Errors

 Errors are all thrown to related queries and never globally.
-Errors coming from PostgreSQL itself are always in the [native Postgres format](https://www.postgresql.org/docs/current/errcodes-appendix.html), and the same goes for any [Node.js errors](https://nodejs.org/api/errors.html#errors_common_system_errors) eg. coming from the underlying connection.
+Errors coming from PostgreSQL itself are always in the [native Postgres format](https://www.postgresql.org/docs/current/errcodes-appendix.html), and the same goes for any [Deno errors](https://doc.deno.land/https/github.com/denoland/deno/releases/latest/download/lib.deno.d.ts#Deno.errors) eg. coming from the underlying connection.

 Query errors will contain a stored error with the origin of the query to aid in tracing errors.